 Welcome to my homepage!

-Starting from April 2018, I am a Junior Professor in the symplectic workgroup at Heidelberg University.
+Since April 2018, I am a Junior Professor in the symplectic workgroup at Heidelberg University.

 My research focuses on Hamiltonian dynamical systems and, in particular, on the existence of periodic orbits.
 The tools I use in my study come from the interplay of differential geometry, topology and the calculus of variation.
 As an example, I look at the motion of a charged particle in a magnetic field.

 I am happy to supervise students for Bachelor and Master theses in English or German.
 If you are interested feel free to contact me and take a look at the following list of possible topics.

 A couple of ways you can reach me:

 Office hours: Monday 14:00 - 16:00 and by appointment

 Address: Room 3/402, Mathematisches Institut, Im Neueheimer Feld 205, 69120 Heidelberg, Germany